Last updated on May 21, 2025

 Silverbluff Bridge | Illustration by Joseph Meeham

 Indestructible lands are like umbrellas.
 It's better to have one and not need one, than not have one and need it.
-These lands won't be the most necessary lands for many decks, but they do have value in certain builds.
-I hope that learning about them and ranking them based on the decks that might use them has helped you today.
+These won't be the most necessary lands for many decks, but they do have value in certain builds.
+I hope that it was helpful to learn about them and rank them based on the colors and Commander archetypes that might use them has helped you today.

 Which is your favorite indestructible land?
 Do you agree with my rankings, or do you think some of them should be tweaked?
-Let me know in the comments below, or over on the official Draftsim Twitter.
+Let me know in the comments, or over on the official Draftsim Twitter.

 Don’t always be so competitive; have fun!